 Amazing how those are the highest total

-reductions of ANY country in the world during that time!
+reductions of ANY of the 205 other country's in the world during that time!

 So explain again how since 1991 there